TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 You will need to update "applicationUrl" with your instance url.

 With this we will be able to run the provider API (SpiritAnimalBackend).
-Run the following commands to navigate into the correct directory from your teminal.
+Run the following commands to navigate into the correct directory from your terminal.

 ```
 cd SpiritAnimalBackend